rene-espejel/cucumber-testrail/README.md

 2) This command will publish the results to testrail:
   ```
-  ./node_modules/.bin/cucumber-testrail -c /absolute/path/to/cucumber_testrail.yml -r /path/to/cucumber/results -u $TESTRAIL_USERNAME -p $TESTRAIL_PASSWORD -i runId -m '[SOME MESSAGE]'
+  ./node_modules/.bin/cucumber-testrail -c /absolute/path/to/cucumber_testrail.yml -r /path/to/cucumber/results -u $TESTRAIL_USERNAME -p $TESTRAIL_PASSWORD -i runId/planId -n newTestRun -t 'Test Run Name'
   ```
-  Here, [SOME MESSAGE] will be added as the name of your generated Test Run along with the LocalDate stamp.
-You can remove that option if you don't need it.
+  * -c absolute path to cucumber_testrail.yml (required)
+  * -r path to cucumber execution results (required)
+  * -u TestRail username (required)
+  * -p TestRail password (required)
+  * -i Test Run or Test Plan Id (required)
+  * -n New Test Run, when this option is set to true a Test Plan Id is required on -i and a Test Run name is required on -t.
+  * -t Test Run name, will be added on your generated Test Run in this format: *Test Run: (specified name) - MM/dd/yyy*

 4) Write Cucumber Tests with proper TestRail tags!
   In order to add feature tests that correlate with the above sample suite, add the following tag to the top of your scenario: